apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-node.en.rst

 ========

-You can directly connect to the Unix Domain Socket used for the |RPC| node, the location of the sockets will depend purely on how did you configure the server, please check :ref:`admnin-jsonrpc-configuration` for information regarding configuration.
+You can directly connect to the Unix Domain Socket used for the |RPC| node, the location of the sockets will depend purely on how did you configure the server, please check :ref:`admin-jsonrpc-configuration` for information regarding configuration.